lukashornych/evitalab/README.md

 ## Contribution

 Any contributions are welcome and appreciated.
 If you would like to contribute to evitaLab, feel free to open an issue and submit a pull request.
-However, keep in mind that this project is still in an early development stage and features may change or be completely removed.